NDIS Compliance Software & Platform — Built for SIL Operators, Free to Start.

 02 — Per-user workforce tools

 Compliance is the primary frame.
 Eight modules tied to the six audit pillars.
-Flat $49/month covers any number of workers, participants and houses.
+Free for your first two participants, then priced by participants ($290/$690/$1,200) — never per-worker, never per-house.
 Built for sole operators through to mid-sized providers running up to a couple of dozen houses.
 Above that, the enterprise category fits better.

 Pricing summary